-- Download the Hokie Ready mobile app which includes Be Hokie Ready resources so you can be prepared in an emergency; a Friend Walk to send your location in real-time to a loved one so they can watch you as you walk to your destination; and the ability to easily share reports of suspicious activity.
+- Download the Hokie Ready mobile app, which includes Be Hokie Ready resources so you can be prepared in an emergency, such as a Friend Walk to send your location in real-time to a friend or family member so they can follow you as you walk to your destination and the ability to easily share reports of suspicious activity with police personnel.

 - Program the non-emergency number for the Virginia Tech Police Department in your cell phone: 540-382-4343.

-- On campus residents should meet the Resident Life Resource Officers.
+- On-campus residents should meet the residence life resource officers.
 Their office is located on the first floor of New Residence Hall East.
 Students can contact resource officers by phone at 540-231-6102 or via the RLRONation Facebook page.